IIIF/cookbook-recipes/recipe/0011-book-3-behavior/index.md

 ## Use Cases

-The `behavior` property tells a presentation client one part of how to display a sequence of resources to a viewer -- specifically, how the canvases should display in relation to one another such as paged (two-up) for a book-view layout, continuous (stitched together) for a scroll, or as individual images where a book-view layout is not appropriate.
+The `behavior` property tells a presentation client one part of how to display a sequence of resources to a viewer; specifically, how the canvases should display in relation to one another such as paged (two-up) for a book-view layout, continuous (stitched together) for a scroll, or as individual images where a book-view layout is not appropriate.

 Most book objects that have a standard codex format with the concept of recto and verso (assuming one image per page) are best presented in book-view, with two facing pages displaying next to one another.
 In this case, the `behavior` property value used is `paged`.
 For an example manifest, see the [Book (simplest)][0009] recipe.

-Not all books (or their digital surrogates) are created equal, so the standard offers a few different behavior options.
-In this recipe we provide manifests for two use cases:
+Not all books (or their digital surrogates) are created equal, so the IIIF Presentation API defines a few different behavior options.
+In this recipe we demonstrate example manifests for two use cases:

-Use case 1: A scroll object where the scroll was imaged by capturing each segment using multiple shots, allowing the scroll to be stitched together in the viewer for a single continuous view.
-In this case, the manifest will use the `behavior` property `continuous`.
+Use case 1: A scroll object where the scroll has been imaged by capturing each segment through multiple shots, allowing the scroll to be "stitched together" in the viewer for a single continuous view.
+In this example, the manifest will use the `behavior` property `continuous`.

-Use case 2: A book (codex) object, but the page images were captured with one image per 2-page spread.
-In this case, the manifest will use the `behavior` property `individuals`.
+Use case 2: A book (codex) object where the page images were captured with one image per 2-page spread.
+In this example, the manifest will use the `behavior` property `individuals`.

 ## Implementation notes